 Hole: A positively-charged vacancy within a crystal lattice resulting from the shortage of an electron in that region.
 Holes are typically induced by doping a material with an impurity.
 However, they can also be synthesized electronically with devices like the field-effect transistor (FET).
 Modern electronic devices rely heavily on holes (as p-type semiconductors) to function.
 There is evidence that the holes of hypocharged oxygen in charge-reservoirs are, in fact, what makes possible high-temperature superconductivity in the layered cuprates.

 HTS: An acronym for "High-Temperature Superconductor" (or Superconductivity).
 There is no widely-accepted temperature that separates HTS from LTS (Low-Temperature Superconductors).
 However, all the superconductors known before the 1986 discovery of the superconducting oxocuprates would be classified LTS.
 The barium-lanthanum-cuprate fabricated by Müller and Bednorz, with a Tc of 30K, is generally considered to be the first HTS material.
-Certainly any compound that will superconduct above the boiling point of liquid nitrogen (77K) would be HTS.
+Certainly any compound that will superconduct above the boiling point of liquid nitrogen at 77 Kelvin would be HTS.

 Hysteresis (loop): Hysteresis, as it applies to a superconductor, relates to the dynamic response of a superconductor to a strong magnetic field impinged upon it.
 As the strength of a nearby magnetic field (H) increases, the critical transition temperature (Tc) of a superconductor will decrease.
 And, at some point superconductivity will completely disappear, as it becomes "quenched".
 However, as the magnetic field is gradually withdrawn, the superconductor may NOT immediately return to a superconductive state.
 Herein lies the hysteresis.
 The graph of H-vs-Tc is different retreating than it is advancing (creating a "loop" shape).
-This fact must be weighed carefully in high-current applications where the superconductor Hc may, even briefly, be exceeded; as significant power losses can result.
+This fact must be weighed carefully in high-current applications where the superconductor Hc may - even briefly - be exceeded, as significant power losses can result.